Five Dollar Wrench

 Want to find Bitcoiners?
 Find places that accept Bitcoin.

 Tommy's method for getting lucky was to drown women in booze.
-Claire got out when she realized she was applesauced, but she'd already set up another date with him, the next night.
+Claire got out when she realized she was applesauced, but she set up another date with him, the next night.

 I said, "Before you even get to a second drink with this jackass, talk him into coming here, for a dip in the hot tub."
 He took the bait faster than you can say rutabagas, which isn't code for anything.
 It's just fun to say.